komrad36/FastArrayOps/README.md

 In contrast, find-element _does_ guarantee to always return the first (lowest-index) element that matches.

-0 element arrays are handled gracefully.
+0-element arrays are handled gracefully.
 Min/max index returns ~0U.
 Min/max returns the min/max representable value for the datatype.

 If find-element does not find the element, it returns ~0ULL.